 An Emotional Support Animal (ESA) is an animal prescribed to an individual with a disability by a healthcare or mental health professional to play a significant part in a person's treatment process, (e.g., in alleviating the symptoms of that individual's disability).
 An emotional support animal does not assist a person with a disability with activities of daily living, and does not accompany a person with a disability at all times.

-All students must follow general procedures to request on-campus housing, including relevant applications through Housing and Residence Life.
-For more detailed information, please review the Guidelines and Request Form for an Emotional Support Animal (ESA) in On-Campus Housing.
+All students must follow Housing and Residence Life procedures and deadlines to request on-campus housing.
+For more detailed information, review the Guidelines and Request Form for an Emotional Support Animal (ESA) in On-Campus Housing.
 To have a request for an ESA reviewed, students must submit pages 3-5 of the Request Form for an Emotional Support Animal (ESA) in On-Campus Housing, completed by their current treating health care provider.

 Guidelines and Request Form for an Emotional Support Animal (ESA) in On-Campus Housing (PDF) To view, install Adobe Reader, which can be downloaded from Adobe for free.

-Documentation for housing and meal plan accommodations, which includes both the Disability Documentation form and the Housing and Meal Plan Addendum, should be submitted to Disability Services as soon as possible as space is limited and demand for on-campus housing is high.
+Documentation for housing and meal plan accommodations should be submitted to Disability Services as soon as possible as space is limited and demand for on-campus housing is high.
 Disability documentation for housing and meal plan requests should be received no later than one week prior to the Housing and Residence Life Application deadline.

 Disability related housing and meal plan accommodations must match the documented disability.
 Accommodations are based upon disability needs and not personal preferences.
 The Office of Disability Services will not endorse requests for specific dorm preferences.

 Accommodations may include, but are not limited to:

 - Housing located on lower floors